borodust/borodust.github.io/projects/trivial-gamekit/ref/building-a-distributable.md

 into `build/` directory relative to `system-name` system path, but you can pass any other path to `:build-directory` key argument to put target files into it instead.

-This routine uses `zip` and `sbcl` ([Steel Bank Common Lisp](http://sbcl.org)) to build a distributable package on various platforms.
-If those executables are not on your system's `PATH`, you would need to provide absolute paths to them via `:zip` and `:sbcl` key arguments accordingly.
+This routine uses `zip` and `lisp` ('sbcl' [Steel Bank Common Lisp](http://sbcl.org) is the default) to build a distributable package on various platforms.
+If those executables are not on your system's `PATH`, you would need to provide absolute paths to them via `:zip` and `:lisp` key arguments accordingly.

 You can load this function into an image via `:trivial-gamekit/distribution` system.